demisto/content/Packs/GroupIB_ThreatIntelligenceAttribution/Scripts/GIBIncidentUpdate/README.md

-Prevents creation of feeds with the same GIB ID
+Prevents creation of feeds with the same GIB ID, by checking if there is an existing closed incident with the same GIB ID.